File:

 dispersal of fruits and seeds.
 They

 are also involved in metabolism and growth.
-Enzymes are present in all living organisms.
-There are many different kinds, but they
+Enzymes are present in all living

-usually are present in very low amounts.
+kinds, but they usually are present in very low amounts.
+They act as catalysts in chemical

-without actually entering into the reaction themselves.
-One of their most important functions is
+the reaction themselves.
+One of their

-in digestion, the process by which insoluble materials are broken down into
+most important functions is in digestion, the process by which insoluble

-soluble ones and thereby are made available for transportation to all parts of
+materials are broken down into soluble ones and thereby are made available

-the organism for ultimate use.
-Enzymes
+for transportation to all parts of the organism for ultimate use.
+Enzymes are colloidal and protein in

-They are specific in their actions.
+nature.
+They are specific in their

-They are concerned not only with oxidation and other destructive
+actions.
+They are concerned not only

-the formation of proteins and fats and are present in every living cell of
+are present in every living cell of the plant.

-well-being of both plants and animals.
+both plants and animals.
+They are

-incapable of producing them.
-Vitamins
+producing them.
+Vitamins occur in

-occur in extremely minute amounts and thus are difficult to study.
+extremely minute amounts and thus are difficult to study.
 They are necessary for normal metabolism,

 growth, development and reproduction.

-They appear to control most of the constructive phases of
+They appear to control most of the constructive phases of metabolism.
+Vitamins are also indispensable for the

-of vitamins.
-Hormones are produced in one part of an organism and
+valuable for they contain many different kinds of vitamins.
+Hormones are produced in one part

-then transferred to other parts where they may influence some specific
+of an organism and then transferred to other parts where they may influence

-physiological process.
-Plant hormones
+some specific physiological process.

-also play a role in the production of roots and flowers and in the formation
+tropisms, cell enlargement and cell elongation.
+They also play a role in the production of roots and flowers

-of fruit. |
+and in the formation of fruit. |